Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: A Bayesian Framework to Context Trees

-The computation of the maximum over all trees also enables the direct identification of a maximizing argument through a simple recursive procedure.
-This procedure can be viewed as an extension of the mechanism underlying the Context Tree Maximizing (CTM) algorithm \citep{531122}, generalized here to obtain a maximizing tree over $\mathcal{T}_L$ for arbitrary context-tree functions.
+The computation of the maximum over all trees enables the direct identification of a maximizing argument through a simple recursive algorithm.
+The procedure can be viewed as an extension of the mechanism underlying the Context Tree Maximizing (CTM) algorithm \citep{531122}, generalized here to obtain a maximizing tree over $\mathcal{T}_L$ for arbitrary context-tree functions.

 \begin{proposition} Let $F: \mathcal{T}_L \rightarrow \mathbb R$ be a context-tree function.
 Then a tree $\tau^\ast\in\mathcal{T}_L$ that satisfies